pyeventsourcing/esdbclient/README.md

     $ docker run -d --name eventstoredb-secure -it -p 2113:2113 --env "HOME=/tmp" eventstore/eventstore:21.10.9-buster-slim --dev

+As we will see, the client needs an EventStoreDB connection string URI as the value of its `uri` constructor argument.
+See the Notes section below for detailed information about EventStoreDB connection string URIs.

 The connection string for this "secure" EventStoreDB server would be:

     esdb://admin:changeit@localhost:2113

-As we will see, the client needs an EventStoreDB connection string as the value of its `uri` constructor argument.

-To connect to a "secure" server, you will ususally need to include a "username" and a "password" in the connection string, so that the server can authenticate the client.
+To connect to a "secure" server, you will usually need to include a "username" and a "password" in the connection string, so that the server can authenticate the client.
 The default username is "admin" and the default password is "changeit".

-See the Notes section below for more information about EventStoreDB connection strings.

-To connect to a "secure" server, you will also need an SSL/TLS certificate, so that the client can authenticate the server.
-For development, you can either use the SSL/TLS certificate of the certificate authority used to create the server's certificate, or when using a single-node cluster, you can get the certificate from the server.
+When connecting to a "secure" server, the client also needs an SSL/TLS certificate as the value of its `root_certificates` constructor argument.
+To connect to a "secure" server you will need an SSL/TLS certificate so that the client can authenticate the server.
+For development, you can either use the SSL/TLS certificate of the certificate authority used to create the server's certificate, or when using a single-node cluster, you can use the server certificate itself.
 You can get the server certificate with the following Python code.

-As we will see, when connecting to a "secure" server, the client needs an SSL/TLS certificate as the value of its `root_certificates` constructor argument.

 ```python
 import ssl

 server_certificate = ssl.get_server_certificate(addr=('localhost', 2113))
 ```